1j01/pipes/README.md

 * Use a disolve effect when clearing

-* Add icon to this README and favicon (also add a title to the page!)
+* Add icon to this README and favicon

+* Add screenshot(s) to this README

 ## See Also